aniforever24/react-X-clone/README.md

 # Description

-This project is a simple visual clone of X (formerly twitter).
-Its a Vite-React app.
+This project is a visual clone of X (formerly twitter).
+It is a simple tailwindcss project.